-Comment Number HCD Comment Response Programs must demonstrate that they will have a beneficial impact within the planning period.
-Beneficial impact means specific commitment to deliverables, measurable metrics or objectives, definitive deadlines, dates, or benchmarks for implementation.
-Deliverables should occur early in the planning period to ensure actual housing outcomes.
+Comment Number HCD Comment Response housing outcomes.
 The following programs still must be revised to include specific commitments and definitive timelines as follows: • Program M (Lot Consolidation): While the program was revised to facilitate four units through the lot consolidation process, it should increase the numerical objective in stride with the need.
 Specially as the Town is relying on several small sites to accommodate a portion of lower income RHNA. • Program S (Affordable Housing Development): The program should increase the numerical objective to target meaningful outcomes during the planning period. • Program T (Purchase Affordability Covenants in Existing Apartments): The element should revise the timeline earlier in the planning period to target a beneficial impact (e.g., by 2026). • Program BM (Story Poles and Netting Policy): The program now commits to review the story pole and netting policy and explore options to reduce costs affordable housing.
 However, the program still must commit to an actual outcome, beyond exploring options.
 In addition, the program should also establish alternatives or modifications that promote approval certainty.
-For example, the program could remove the requirements or create alternative for meeting the requirement such as visual renderings.
-The text of Implementation Program P (formerly Program T) was modified revising the timeframe to 2026, earlier in the planning period to target a beneficial impact.
-The text of Implementation Program AQ (formerly Program BM) was modified to commit to an actual outcome and establish exceptions and alternatives for meeting the story pole requirement including, renderings, digital simulations, signage, and reduction of the number of story poles.
+For example, the program could remove the requirements or create alternative for meeting the requirement such as visual renderings. to commit to an actual outcome and establish exceptions and alternatives for meeting the story pole requirement including, renderings, digital simulations, signage, and reduction of the number of story poles.
 New program actions are included to address constraints in Program AQ. #21 2.
-Identify actions that will be taken to make sites available during the planning period with appropriate zoning and development standards and with services and facilities to accommodate that portion of the city's or county's share of the regional housing need for each income level that could not be accommodated on sites identified in the inventory The text of Implementation Program D was modified to clarify the title of the program and clarify that sites identified within the North Forty Specific Plan are reuse sites and must permit owner-occupied and rental multi-family uses by-right for developments in which 20 percent or more of the units are affordable to lower-income households, as detailed further in Implementation Program AS (formerly Program BH).
+Identify actions that will be taken to make sites available during the planning period with appropriate zoning and development standards and with services and facilities to accommodate that portion of the city's or county's share of the regional housing need for each income level that could not be accommodated on sites identified in the inventory completed pursuant to paragraph (3) of subdivision (a) without rezoning, and to comply with the requirements of Government Code section 65584.09.
+Sites shall be identified as needed to facilitate and encourage the development of a variety of types of housing for all income levels, including multifamily rental housing, factory-built housing, mobile homes, housing for agricultural employees, supportive The text of Implementation Program D was modified to clarify the title of the program and clarify that sites identified within the North Forty Specific Plan are reuse sites and must permit owner-occupied and rental multi-family uses by-right for developments in which 20 percent or more of the units are affordable to lower-income households, as detailed further in Implementation Program AS (formerly Program BH).